-문방구 (moonbangoo or “stationary store” in English) are extremely interesting treasure troves of “junk” for kids essentially.
+문방구 (moonbangoo or “stationary store” in English, and similar to dagashiya 駄菓子屋 in Japan) are extremely interesting treasure troves of “junk” for kids in Korea.
 These shops still exist today, mainly deep within small pocket neighborhoods nearby lower schools~ we have a few in the backstreets of my area that I just love visiting because you get to see all sorts of fun things and it feels very nostalgic for me.

 ♥ ♥ ♥